tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 # Acknowledgements
 {:numbered="false"}

-Thanks to Dan Wing for suggesting a broader scope for the document, and to Mike Ounsworth, Scott Fluhrer, Bas Westerbaan, and Thom Wiggers for their helpful feedback and reviews.
+Thanks to Dan Wing for suggesting a broader scope for the document, and to Mike Ounsworth, Scott Fluhrer, Russ Housley, Loganaden Velvindron, Bas Westerbaan, and Thom Wiggers for their helpful feedback and reviews.